Generators and closed classes of groups: Closed classes

+where $K$ and $L$ are the respective kernels and the homomorphism $S_AH\rightarrow T_AH$ is injective.
+Let $M=M(A,1)$ be a two-dimensional Moore space for $A$ and $Y=\textrm{Cof}_MK(S_AH,1)$ be the corresponding Chach\'olski homotopy cofiber (\ref{cof1}).
+Then it is stated in the proof of Theorem 3.7 in \cite{RS01} that $K=\pi_2P_{\Sigma M}Y$.
+Analogously, let $Y'$ be $\textrm{Cof}_MK(T_AH,1)$; then, the proof of Theorem 4.3 in the mentioned article proves that $L=\pi_2P_{M}Y'$.
+This result will be useful in Proposition \ref{counterexample} below.

-Remark that the co-reflection $D_A$ is constructed in Theorem \ref{DAH} in a homotopical (non-algebraic) way.
-This homotopical nature of the construction made it impossible for the authors to define $D_A$ for a general $A$, as the definition depended on the existence of a two-dimensional Moore space for the group.
+Remark that the co-reflection $D_A$ is built in Theorem \ref{DAH} in a homotopical (non-algebraic) way.
+This homotopical nature of the construction made it impossible for these authors to define $D_A$ for a general $A$, as the definition depended on the existence of a two-dimensional Moore space for the group.
 In the sequel we will avoid the difficulty by defining $D_A$ as a cellular cover in a pure group-theoretical way.

 We present now our general construction of the co-reflection $D_A$ for every group $A$.